Klopp and Ten Hag urge end to 'tragedy chanting'

 "Those responsible tarnish not only the reputation of our clubs but also, importantly, the reputation of themselves, the fans, and our great cities."

-The Munich air disaster took place in February 1958, when a charter plane crashed, claiming the lives of 23 people, including eight Manchester United players and three officials.
+The Munich air disaster happened in February 1958, when a charter plane crashed, claiming the lives of 23 people, including eight Manchester United players and three officials.

-In 1985, 39 fans died after being crushed against a wall which collapsed before the European Cup final between Liverpool and Juventus at Heysel Stadium in Brussels, while 97 supporters died as a result of a terrace crush at Liverpool's FA Cup semi-final against Nottingham Forest at Hillsborough in 1989.
+In 1985, 39 fans died in a crush against a wall which collapsed before the European Cup final between Liverpool and Juventus at Heysel Stadium in Brussels, while 97 supporters died as a result of a terrace crush at Liverpool's FA Cup semi-final against Nottingham Forest at Hillsborough in 1989.

 "When the rivalry becomes too intense it can go to places that are not good for anyone and we do not need this," Klopp added.